virmundi/NewDataForManagers/objects.md

 # Object Databases

 You've probably heard of Object Oriented Programming.
 Object databases take the idea further by saying, "Hey, why not just save the whole complex object at once?"
-There is no messy ORM.
+There's no messy ORM.
 The developer simply saves an object into the database and pulls it out at a later date.
 Exactly how all of this magic occurs is vendor specific.
-That is the general idea though: object.save() and find(query).
+The general idea though: object.save() and find(query).

 There are two terms floating around that sound similar, but for our purposes are distinct.
 The first is an object database.
 An object database is a database that stores objects.
 It tends to be tied to the application language.
 The second is object-relational database.
 Such a database still uses relational ideas under the covers.
 There is an object veneer across the top.
 SQL:1999 made this easier by adding custom types to the database.
 The fundamental difference between the two is the underlying storage model.
 Object databases are based on objects or if the vendor is being fancy "object calculus".
 Object-relational databases are based on set theory/relational theory.

 Unlike many other NoSQL families, there are (mostly dead) standards available.
 Some provide direct interfaces for Java's JPA data abstraction layer.
-The Object Data Management Group created three standards before JPA.
+The Object Data Management Group created three standards before Sun's JPA.
 The work culminated in Java Data Objects (JDO).
-The Object Management Group (OMG!) tried to create spec vs 4.0.
+The Object Management Group (OMG!) tried to create spec v4.0.
 Unfortunately the economic crisis of 2008 caused the vendors in the consortium to pull out.
 How is this helpful?
-A) fun facts for a technical mixer and B) the vendors support  some level of the specification.
+A) fun facts for a technical mixer and B) the vendors support  some level of  specification.
 When shopping around, you're not entirely in the dark about what they provide.

 ## Architecture